-On today’s date in 1905, Sir Clifford Sifton resigned from Sir Wilfrid Laurier’s cabinet.
+On today’s date in 1905, Canadian lawyer and nearly 20-year Liberal politician Sir Clifford Sifton resigned from the cabinet of prime minister Wilfrid Laurier.

-In 1896, The Franklin Mint featured Sifton on a sterling silver Canadian Historical Association medal, commemorating his time as minister of the interior under Laurier.
+The Franklin Mint featured Sifton on a sterling silver medal struck for the Canadian Historical Association, commemorating his time as minister of the interior under Laurier.